Hermes-defi/Developer-docs/docs/contracts/intro.md

 # Documentation

 Are you part of **Hermes** heroes and want to contribute with some documentation?
-Please fell free to contribute.
+Please feel free to contribute.
 Our documentation is docusaurus based.
 With this simple commands, you can create and edit our docs!

 The first command is to remove the folder that you have cloned before, ensure that you are on the right directory. **Replace SETYOURPERSONALGITTOKENHERE for your git personal token**